 Edge support is pretty self-explanatory.
 Couples who tend to spread out or share a smaller size mattress will want a bed that supports them well around the perimeter.

-Lastly, GhostBed gets the slight edge over Casper when it comes to price.
-The MSRPs of both beds can be a little deceiving, but usually you can find GhostBed slightly more affordable.
-GhostBed is almost always running some sort of discount code or sale.
-Check above to see what their current offer is.
+Lastly, GhostBed gets the edge over Casper when it comes to price.
+The MSRPs of both beds can be a little deceiving, but usually, you can find GhostBed more affordable.
+GhostBed and Casper are almost always running some sort of discount code or sale.
+Check GhostBed.com or Casper.com to see what their current offer is.

 Casper was one of the early players in the bed-in-a-box space.
 They’ve achieved tremendous success in a short amount of time and really helped bring the industry to the forefront.
 In early 2018, though, they made a slight change to their flagship mattress.
 Let’s explore further.

-Rounding out the mattress is a layer of memory foam and then on top is a layer of open-cell proprietary foam.
+This is actually a layer of memory foam, but on top is a layer of open-cell proprietary foam.
 This open-cell foam gives the bed more of a neutral-foam feel (actually somewhat similar to GhostBed).
 You don’t really feel much of that memory foam second layer.
 Overall, the bed is soft to the touch and extremely comfortable.

-The top layer of open-cell foam is quite a bit more responsive than GhostBed.
+The top layer of open-cell foam is quite responsive.
 It snaps back after releasing pressure almost immediately.
-Again, all this means is that combo sleepers will find it easy and effortless to switch from their back to their stomach to their side and over again.
+Again, all this means is that combo sleepers will find it fairly easy and effortless to switch from their back to their stomach to their side and over again.

 SEE ALSO: Best Mattresses For Heavy People